Berkeley-CS61B/website-fa23/materials/lab/lab01/index.md

 {% include alert.html type="info" content="
 **INFO**: This lab will be long!
 To help guide you through this lab, here's a brief overview of what your workflow should look like:
-- Installing Software (Java and Git)
+- Installing Software (Java, Git, Gh)
 - Terminal Tasks
 - Setting Up Github and Beacon Accounts
 - Git Basics and Exercises